chaos-manual/chaos-manual.github.io/documentation/index.md

 # Chaos Engineering Manual

-We document a chaos engineering process the way it works in practice.
-It's no magic, it's plenty of things to care about.
+We document a chaos engineering process the way it works in industrial-grade practice.
+It's not magic, it's just plenty of things to decide on.

 ## Project review